-While mobile app mockups must consider landscape and portrait view, websites must support any view at any dimension, including smartphones and widescreen monitors.
+While mobile app mockups must consider landscape and portrait view, websites must support any view at any dimension, including smartphones and ultrawide monitors.
 If you're building a responsive design, create a separate mockup for each breakpoint to show developers how the layout adapts.

 Some elements change more than others on different landscapes.
 Consider the following for each viewpoint: